kushymittal/Reading-List/README.md

 - [ ] The Third Pillar: How Markets and the State Leave the Community Behind, Raghuram G. Rajan
 - [ ] The Black Swan: The Impact of the Highly Improbable, Nassim Nicholas Taleb
 - [ ] Uberland: How Algorithms Are Rewriting the Rules of Work, Alex Rosenblat
+- [ ] The Case Against Education: Why the Education System Is a Waste of Time and Money, Bryan Caplan
 - [ ] Winners Take All: The Elite Charade of Changing the World, Anand Giridharadas
 - [ ] The Sovereign Individual: Mastering the Transition to the Information Age, James Dale Davidson
 - [ ] Collapse: How Societies Choose to Fail or Succeed, Jared Diamond